 And the two gentlemen who had ventured forth into the London night before the fire broke out?
 Lord Louth returned to live at Louth Hall in Ireland, but he never made old bones, and died in Brighton in June 1849 aged only thirty-nine.
 And Mr St George, who was saved by a visit to Greenwich, was probably the Christopher St George of Tyrone House in Galway who had been born in 1810.
 He was Member of Parliament for Galway between 1847 and 1852, and Deputy Lieutenant for Galway.
 He died in 1877.

 The Raggetts are easier to trace.
-The subscription for their welfare raised over three thousand pounds, an amount of money a well-paid government clerk would only earn after twenty years, a skilled engineer after twenty-seven, and a grocer’s assistant after a hundred.
-And the lump sum was more valuable than these annual salaries, as it could be invested to produce an income.
-The list of subscribers published in The Times on the 30th of June 1845 included Queen Victoria and the Queen Mother.
-Others who donated were Miss King, the Round family, Colonel Bouverie, fellow hoteliers, members of the aristocracy, and such representatives of the local business community as Mrs Floris, Hatchards and Fortnum & Co.
+The subscription for their welfare raised over £3,000, an amount of money a well-paid government clerk would only earn after twenty years, a skilled engineer after twenty-seven and a grocer’s assistant after a hundred.
+And the lump sum was more valuable than these annual salaries as it could be invested to produce an income.
+The list of subscribers published in The Times on 30 June 1845 included Queen Victoria and the Queen Mother.
+Others who donated were Miss King, the Round family, Colonel Bouverie, fellow hoteliers, members of the aristocracy and such representatives of the local business community as Mrs Floris, Hatchards and Fortnum & Co.

 But what of Henry Raggett, who was the true hero of the story?
 The sad fact is that he did not get his just deserts.
 In 1847 he wrote an indignant letter to a newspaper in which he complained that the Society for the Protection of Life from Fire had seen fit to award Police Constable John Fisher a silver medal for rescuing Mrs Devonshire.
-As you will remember, it was not Fisher who had saved Mrs Devonshire, but Henry.
-He had also saved Miss Round, and, although at the time he received a glowing commendation for his heroics, neither a medal nor a reward was forthcoming.
+You will remember that it was not Fisher but Henry who saved Mrs Devonshire.
+He also saved Miss Round, and, although at the time he received a glowing commendation for his heroics, neither a medal nor a reward was forthcoming.
 And here was Fisher the rattle-waver getting both!
 Just not fair.

-In 1868, two days before Christmas, Henry died.
-He was only forty-four, and he was buried in an unmarked grave in Forest Hills Cemetery in Boston.
+In 1868, two days before Christmas, Henry died at the young age of forty-four.
+He was buried in an unmarked grave in Forest Hills Cemetery in Boston.
 A sad end to his story.
-But his sons Frank and Arthur Henry settled successfully in America, while his three surviving daughters, who were all schoolteachers, remained in this country.
+But his sons, Frank and Arthur Henry, settled successfully in America, while his three surviving daughters, who were all schoolteachers, remained in this country.
 I hope that they knew how brave their father had been on that dreadful night in 1845.